kaygun/2022-Fall-381E/README.md

 * The list of team members (names and student numbers)
 * Project summary

+The project summary must contain the description of the data set you are going to work with, what you want to do with it, and a clear plan how you are going to accomplish your goals.
+I will grade your proposals (15 points) and might make adjustments on your data set, your hypothesis and your approach.

-At the end of the semester when you submit your final project, I will also want a short description of who did what for the final project as a supplement.
-Each team/student will present their final project to the whole class.
+At the end of the semester when you submit your final project, I also want a short description of who did what for the final project as a supplement.

 # Weekly Course Plan